sunsetsonwheels/kaidi/README.md

 - Notifications of now playing track (available when app is running/screen off)

+**Building the app:**

+To be added.
+For now just know we will use Gulp to minify the app and package into `./dist`.

 **You found a bug?**

 Please submit the bug to the [issues tracker](https://github.com/jkelol111/kaidi/issues).